7 Best WordPress Hosting in 2024 to Host any WordPress Sites

 Some might be surprised because we don’t recommend big names like HostGator, Bluehost, SiteGround etc. We have data-driven reasons to avoid them for most user needs.

 SiteGround: If we look into performance, their TTFB is not good (ranked #12 out of 16 hosts tested) and is comparable only to Bluehost.
-Their load test works well without their CDN, but when used along with CDN, the results are mediocre.
-Considering the price-to-performance ratio, SiteGround is not worth the money.Â
+Their load test works well without their CDN, but the results are mediocre when used along with CDN.
+Considering the price-to-performance ratio, SiteGround is not worth the money.

-DreamPress (DreamHost): The hosting is slow on all the tests.
-In fact, they are the slowest managed WordPress host we’ve tested so far.
-It’s definitely not worth paying a premium price of $23/month.Â
+DreamPress (DreamHost): The hosting was slow on all the tests.
+In fact, it’s the slowest managed WordPress host we’ve tested so far.
+It’s definitely not worth paying the premium price of $23/month.

 ChemiCloud: It comes with powerful tech stacks and looks impressive on paper.
 But we are testing their starter plan, and their uptime is worrisome (99.85%).
 They also struggle with TTFB and load tests.